Caphyon/clang-power-tools/docs/QaA.md

    Q: What about the **continuous integration script** (clang-build.ps1)?
    A: You can specify the `-treat-sai` switch and it will have the old behavior.

-### 👉 If I want to use a .clang-tidy file, where do I put that configuration file on the file system?

-`clang-tidy` searches for the config file starting from the given/input source file directory, going up .. until it finds a .clang-tidy file (stops at drive root).
-This is the standard clang-tidy lookup mechanism.
-FYI, Clang Power Tools has a setting related to this workflow:
-VS Options > Clang Power Tools > Tidy > Options > Use checks from: (combo-box)

 ### 👉 How can I use Clang Static Analyzer ?

 Clang Static Analyzer was included into `clang-tidy` some time ago.